chadalen/personal-website/src/data/blog/how-to-deploy-a-nodejs-web-app-to-aws-elastic-beanstalk.md

 ---
-title: "How To Deploy Node.js Web App To AWS Elastic Beanstalk"
+title: "How To Deploy A Node.js Web App To AWS Elastic Beanstalk"
 date: "2020-03-09"
 tags: ['aws', 'elastic beanstalk']
 ---